What is your connection with the Council of Europe?

 Is there any specific feature that differentiates you from the other international financial institutions?Yes.
 Over the years and with its new sectoral orientations, the CEB has clearly affirmed its specificity within the community of supranational institutions.
 In fact, the Bank has two particular characteristics: Firstly, it is the only European development bank with a purely social vocation, and its activity includes projects to combat extreme poverty and social exclusion.
 Secondly, it directs its financings exclusively to banks or public entities.
 This particular characteristic makes us truly complementary to other supranational institutions.

-No. The administrative headquarters are located in Paris.
+The administrative headquarters are located in Paris.
+In addition, the CEB has a project office in Ankara.
 The Bank is a Partial Agreement of the Council of Europe with its Secretariat in Strasbourg.

 Are you financed by taxes?No. The Bank receives no annual contributions from its members.
 Its activities and functioning are financed from its capital and reserves and from resources raised on the financial markets.
 The CEB thus shows that it is possible to pursue a policy of solidarity in Europe without calling on the taxpayer.